Missing Data

 Imagine that you are a participant in a survey.
 The survey includes a personal question, an unclear question, or a question that you either don't want to or don't know how to answer.
 What happens in that instance?
 You may respond with an answer like "I don't know."

 How does this get recorded in the data?
 Often, it will be recorded as a missing value.
-Encountering missing data when analyzing data is common, so knowing available options can help select an appropriate method.
+Encountering missing data when analyzing data is common, so knowing some of your available options can help select an appropriate method to handle the missing data.

 Issues Caused by Missing Data